JaymesKat/Book-A-Meal-Api/README.md

 * View a daily menu of meal options
 * Place an order by selecting meal options

-Food Vendors/Caterers can;
+Administrators/Caterers can;
 * Login
-* View customer order details
+* Create, retrieve, update and delete meal options
 * Setup daily menu
+* View customer orders

 ## How to  run tests